 Music Blogger and Memoirist at CHILLFILTR.com

-Ashland, United States
+Ogdensburg, United States

 Writer and Content Creator at CHILLFILTR, with a degree in Poetry from the University of Wisconsin, Madison, Krister Axel is a published lyricist, memoirist, songwriter, blogger, and web technologist.
 Krister spent 20 years as a Ruby on Rails developer before becoming an entrepreneur in the music blogging space.
-His site at CHILLFILTR.com is visited by music lovers from all over the world, and combined with his Apple New channel, generates more than 12,000 visits per month.
+His site at CHILLFILTR.com is visited by music lovers from all over the world, and combined with his Apple New channel, generates thousands of visits per month.
 Recent clients include Atlantic Records, Republic Records, Gold Atlas, Lekker Collective, Universal Music Group, and Danger Village.